Early Childhood Studies (top-up) BA (Hons)

 Careers

-What could an Early Childhood Studies Top-up BA (Hons) do for my career?
+What could an Early Childhood Studies top up degree do for my career?

 Our Early Childhood Studies degree aims to build upon your existing qualifications to help you progress your career, open doors to leadership positions and enable you to gain influence and authority in the workplace.
 By building on your existing qualifications, you’ll add a valuable strength to your CV that will help you stand out from the crowd in a competitive job market, making you an attractive prospect for either the next step in your current career, or an asset to a new employer if you choose to embark down a new path.